- Do I need to gap my planks when I'm using CONCEALoc Hidden Fasteners?

 The CONCEALoc fasteners are made from 304 stainless steel.
 This material, with its high nickel content, will ensure a long life even in harsh environments.
-All screws are stainless steel, and numatic nails are coated carbon.
+All screws are stainless steel, and pneumatic nails are coated carbon steel.

 - Can CONCEALoc Hidden Fasteners be used on angles?

 Yes.
 Any angle up to 45 degrees can be achieved.
 On angles; offset the center of the fastener ½” towards the long point of the joist, so the screw will not exit the side of the joist when driven.
 Reference our Installation Resources for additional details.

 - Is it possible to replace a plank installed with CONCEALoc Hidden Fasteners, if it gets damaged after installation?

 Yes.
 You can find complete details on how to do this in the TimberTech Online Installation Resources.

 - How many ends of decking will one bottle of end coating cover?

 Each bottle of TimberTech End Coating will cover approximately 250 end cuts.

 You can even purchase end coating on the TimberTech Online Store.